Open topic with navigation

 USupported on UNIX

-Returned with the log‑in status.
-The most common ones are listed below; see the Licensing Toolkit Error Codes table for additional codes that could be returned. (n)
+Returned with the log-in status.
+The most common values are listed below; see Licensing Toolkit error messages for additional values that can be returned. (n)

 2 = Concurrent user maximum reached.